Yaz1-e/Text-Translation/README.md

 ## Performance Tips
 - If there is a slowdown in translation, you can use cloud computing services or GPUs to speed up performance.

+- ## Tutorial Video

+A tutorial video demonstrating the project is available in the `downloads` folder.
+You can find it as `Project.mp4` for a detailed walkthrough on how to use this text-translation interface.

 ## Demo
 You can try out the project live on Hugging Face Spaces: [Demo on Hugging Face](https://huggingface.co/spaces/Yaz1-e/Project_1).